georgringer/news/Documentation/AdministratorManual/BestPractice/ICalendar/Index.rst

 Add a link to the iCalendar feed in the list view
 """""""""""""""""""""""""""""""""""""""""""""""""

-To be able to render a link in the header section of the normal page which points to the iCalendar feed you can use something like this in your List.html fluid template.
+To be able to render a link in the header section of the normal page which points to the iCalendar feed you can use something like this in your List.html Fluid template.

 .. code-block:: html